ejnaren/rhinotools/README.md

 ## How to use:
     Run with the following commands as normal or use the buttons from the toolbar files (.rui)

-## Known issues:
-1. If a block is scale negatively (like -1) and you use the make unique it will flip it back to normal scale (1).
-I will work on fixing this as soon as time permits.

 ## Uninstall:
 To uninstall the plugin remove the BlockTools folder from the plugin folder.
 Ie. on windows found here: